sarkar-rohan/DeepRL-NanoDegree/Project2/README_P2.md

 - **`3`** - turn right.

 ### Criterion for solving the task
-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
 ## Setup
 My code is run in the Udacity workspace.
 All the necessary requirements are installed by running the first cell in the jupyter notebook:
 !pip -q install ./python